 Affinity tags such as biotin can be used for

-- The detection of suitably tagged peptides (e.g. with labeled antibodies)
+- The detection of suitably tagged peptides or biotinylated peptides (e.g. with labeled antibodies)

-- The separation of tagged peptides from untagged ones (e.g. with tethered antibodies)
+- The separation of biotinylated peptides or tagged peptides from untagged ones (e.g. with tethered antibodies)

 The tags can be small organic molecules like biotin (which binds strongly and non-covalently to streptavidin) or a short peptide sequence.
 The most prominent examples for peptide sequences used as tags are epitope tags like the Flag tag, the HA tag and the Myc tag.
 For all tags, antibodies are commercially available.
 See below for respective sequences.